-Vs. Excitebike was part of Nintendo's Vs. series, which was basically enhanced Famicom games.
-It was based on Nintendo's Vs. Unisystem, an arcade unit.
-Vs. Excitebike was first released sometime after the Famicom release in 1984.
-Vs. Excitebike was also later released on the Famicom Disk System.
-Vs. Excitebike is essentially the same as the NES version, except for a few differences.
-There is no longer the Design Mode in the game, there are three difficulty modes to choose from (Beginner, Intermediate, and Advanced), and there are now seven tracks.
+Vs. Excitebike (part of Nintendo's Vs. series), is based on Nintendo's Vs. Unisystem, an arcade unit.
+Vs. Excitebike was first released after the Famicom release in 1984, and later released on the Famicom Disk System.
+The title is essentially the same as the NES version, with a few differences.
+The Design Mode has been removed, there are three difficulty modes to choose from (Beginner, Intermediate, and Advanced), and there are now seven tracks.
 There isn't a "Selection A" and "Selection B," but instead the first race is the player racing alone, and then the championship race has computer controlled opponents.

 Excitebike is an unlockable in Excitebike 64.
 It can also be found as an item in Animal Crossing (and it can be played).
 Excitebike was part of the short-lived e-Reader (title Excitebike-e).

 3D Classics Version

 To celebrate the release of the 3DSware service on June 6, 2011, 3D Classics Excitebike was available to all as a free download for thirty days.
 After the thirty days expired it became a paid download on the service.
 In this version, the 3D differs from the 3D mode in most of the other games available for the console in that instead of just converting to 3D it also changes to a completely new camera angle.
 Another new feature in this version is the ability to save the game allowing lap records and custom track saves.